dxlnr/cgrad/README.md

 (3) On the recursive callback of the DFS, add the current node to the topological ordering in reverse order.
 ```

+Implementation in C is done using [doubly linked list](https://www.geeksforgeeks.org/introduction-and-insertion-in-a-doubly-linked-list/).